majdhatoum/satd-experiment-replication/README.md

-# SATD experiment replication - Reproducing the SATD Experiment
+# Experts vs. AI: A Paired Evaluation of Self-Admitted Technical Debt Detection and Classification Across Four Different Artifacts - Reproducing the SATD Experiment

 This repository contains all artefacts to reproduce the study comparing MT-TEXT-CNN with expert judgment on SATD detection and typing across multiple sources.